The Twilight of Hollywood Park Race Track

 About the author:

 Michele Asselin explores the impact of social constructs on human experience.
 She uses techniques of editorial photography to examine how people and places come to reflect the larger systems of which they are a part.
 Early in her career, she worked for the Associated Press in the Middle East while living in Jerusalem.
-Back in the US, she worked as an editorial photographer, creating memorable portraits of the people of our time.
+As an editorial photographer in the US, she created memorable portraits of the people of our time.
 She has been commissioned for portraits of some of America's most well-known people, including Meryl Streep, Joe Biden, Martin Scorsese, Sir Ian McKellen, and Hillary Clinton.
 Her work has been featured in the New Yorker, Esquire, New York magazine, Wired, and Fortune, and has been on the cover of the New York Times Magazine and Time.
-Asselin has been an artist-in-residence for the National Domestic Workers Alliance and has collaborated on projects with social organizations, Street to Home in New York City and The Institute For Facial Paralysis in Los Angeles.
-In 2017 Asselin’s work was included in the Orange County Museum of Art Pacific Triennial: Building as Ever.
-Since, she has completed public art commissions in Los Angeles for LA Metro and in Washington D.C., and is currently working on a public installation for the City of Inglewood, slated for 2020.
+Asselin has been an artist-in-residence at the National Domestic Workers Alliance and collaborated on projects with social organizations such as Street to Home in New York City and the Facial Paralysis Institute in Los Angeles.
+She has completed public art commissions in Los Angeles and Washington D.C., and is currently working on a public installation for the City of Inglewood, slated for 2020.
 Michele Asselin lives and works in Los Angeles.

 This book will be available February 11, 2020.
 Order now to receive your copy upon its publication.